sammigachuhi/my_django/docs/11-django-admin-changes.md

-# Chapter 11
+# Chapter 11: Modifications in Django admin

 ## Missing date and time fields

-From the last chapter, we had a function Django admin site that shows our model's fields except for `survey_date` and `survey_time`.
-Apparently, if one uses the `auto_add_new` parameter in their `DateTime` and `TimeField` fields, or even `DateTimeField` for that matter, the date and time fields will be automatically added when the object is created for the first time.
+From the last chapter, we had a functioning Django admin site that shows our model's fields except for `survey_date` and `survey_time`.
+Apparently, if one uses the `auto_add_new` parameter in their `DateTime` and `TimeField` fields, or even `DateTimeField` for that matter, the date and time fields will automatically be added when the object is created for the first time.
 They will also be uneditable.
 However, they will not appear in the Django Admin.

 What shall we do yet the date and time is important to know when the survey was being conducted?

 ## Date and time fields in Django Admin

 There is a work around to the above problem.
-We will make the date and time fields (unfortunately) editable but they will be set at the current date and time by default.
+We will make the date and time fields editable but they will by default be set at the current date and time by default.

 In your `australia/models.py`, change the `survey_date` and `survey_time` fields to match as below: